RedwoodTEQ/GeoSensePlus-Server/GeoSensePlus.WebApi/Docs/READEME.md

 ## Technical Notes

+### Duplicated Point/PointGroup Names Not Allowed

+Index restriction is added in PostgreSQL to `Point` and `PointGroup` entities to prevent duplicated names in the same parent group.

+See `20250718152635_2_manul.cs` and the `notice.md` file in the migration folder.

 ### Dynamic Routing

 Purpose: when add an UNS point, it's hierachy path can be automatically turned into a REST API path.